mastodon/mastodon/docs/Using-Mastodon/User-guide.md

 Private toots cannot be boosted.
 If someone you follow makes a private toot, it will appear in your timeline with a padlock icon in place of the Boost icon. *NOTE* that remote instances may not respect this.

+*Direct* messages are only visible to users you have @mentioned in them.
+This does *not* federate to protect your privacy (as other instances may ignore the "Direct" status and display the messages as public if they were to receive them), even if you have @mentioned a remote user.

 To summarise:

 Toot Privacy | Visible on Profile | Visible on Public Timeline | Federates to other instances